 Before a potential client visits your office, they will visit your website.
 Your site should be a digital representation of your firm.
 It’s equally important for your website to show up near the top of the page on a Google search (more on how to do this later).

 Your website is the one place where leads, clients, and referral sources can learn about you and the value you bring to the industry 24 hours a day.
-It doesn’t take lunch breaks or need eight hours of sleep a day.
+It doesn’t take lunch breaks or needs eight hours of sleep a day.
 It is your evergreen digital billboard, business card, and CV.
 Your website needs to be modern, informative, and easy to find and navigate.

 For more information on how to build the right website for your brand, you can check out our Websites for Lawyers Guide.